JoshDoody/joshdoody.github.io/testimonials.md

 (My clients have used this exact process and these exact templates to negotiate $7,000 more, $8,000 more, and even $24,000 more.)

-And in the Essential Salary Negotiation Email Pack, you’ll get all the emails you need to send to counter their offer effectively.
+And in the Salary Negotiation Crash Course, you’ll get all the scripts, worksheets, and tools you need to counter their offer effectively.

 Learn more: [*Salary Negotiation Crash Course*](/salary-negotiation-video-course/)